 This activity came about unintentionally.
 While cutting our celery stalk for the above activity, one student noticed how the inside stalks look like paint brushes.
 So, we did the only thing that could be done.
 We used the inner celery stalks as paintbrushes.
 It was an excellent part of our exploration of food materials.

-Healthy Versus Unhealthy Food File Folder Game
+Healthy Vs. Unhealthy Food File Folder Game

-Healthy Versus Unhealthy Food Sort
+Healthy Vs. Unhealthy Food Sort

 I was a little more lenient with my preschoolers than I normally am, though.
 For example, at our house, fruit juice is a sometimes food.
 I’d rather my kids eat the real fruit, with the skin, rather than the sugary juice.
 But, since most parents identify fruit juice a being healthy, that is how we categorized it in our sort.

 Smiley Face Fruit and Vegetable Sticker Stories (Dictated)

 I love dictated stories for emergent writers.
 I had purchased these fruit and vegetable stickers just for this activity.
 Students selected three stickers to be the characters of their story.
-Then, they added details with markers and finally each student dictated their story to me while I wrote it down.
+Then, they added details with markers and finally, each student dictated their story to me while I wrote it down.

 Looking for More Theme Activities and Lesson Plans?